 Ingram's death comes less than a month after longtime Newark Memorial coach Rich Swift, another MVAL legend, succumbed to an inoperable brain tumor.
 He was 60.

-Ingram, Swift and retired Kennedy-Fremont coach Pete Michaletos, who visited Ingram regularly during his hospital stay, were all player-first,
+Ingram, Swift and retired Kennedy-Fremont coach Pete Michaletos, who visited Ingram regularly during his hospital stay, were all player-first, community-first head coaches for prolonged runs in the MVAL.

 "Jim Ingram was the MVAL," Michaletos said on Tuesday evening.
 "If you analyze and look at any program in the MVAL and even in the greater Bay Area, you'll see a touch of Ingram there someplace, either in the weight training program, the conditioning program, his offseason program, practice organization. ...
 There's Ingram there."